pyscal/pyscal/docs/source/example2basic.rst

 ~~~~~~~~~~~~~~

 The first step is setting up a system.
 We can create atoms and
-simulation box using the ``pybop.crystal_structures`` module.
+simulation box using the ``pyscal.crystal_structures`` module.
 Let’s
 start by importing the module.

 .. code:: ipython3

-    import pybop.crystal_structures as pcs
+    import pyscal.crystal_structures as pcs

 .. code:: ipython3